datarevenue-berlin/OpenMLOps/README.md

 4. Proceed to installing tools included in this repository using Terraform.
 By default, the configuration assumes installation on a minikube cluster.

+Alternatively, check out links in [Other repositories](#other-repositories) section to see how to install using a cloud-provisioned cluster.

 # Modules